getify/foi-lang/formalization-work/Foi-Specification.md

 - `.resolved()`: instance method returning `true` if the promise is resolved, `false` if pending.
 - `Promise.race@`: coordination combinator over a list of promises.
 Constructs a derived `Promise` that resolves with the first source promise's payload.
 - `Promise.all@`: coordination combinator over a list of promises.
 Constructs a derived `Promise` that resolves with a List of source payloads once every source promise has resolved.
+- `~<` / `~map`: single-step chain operators, both Either-aware -- each sees through `Right` to the underlying value and forwards a `Left` unchanged without invoking the step.
+Composed against a pending promise, the step is deferred until resolution; against a resolved promise, it runs inline.
 - `~<<` do-block composition: sequences promise operations, deferring subsequent steps across pending resolutions and short-circuiting on `Left`.

 #### §6.8.1 Promise Unit Constructors